eliashezron/ExpertSolidityBootCamp/courseIntroduction/README.md

 1. Why is client diversity important for ethereum?

-- client diversity makes the network more resilient to attacks and bugs Read More [here](https://ethereum.org/en/developers/docs/nodes-and-clients/client-diversity/)
+- client diversity makes the network more resilient to attacks and bugs.
+  Read More [here](https://ethereum.org/en/developers/docs/nodes-and-clients/client-diversity/)

 2. What information is held for an ethereum account?